matrix-org/synapse/docs/workers.md

     ^/_matrix/client/(api/v1|r0|unstable)/rooms/.*/messages$

-Note that the `client` and `federation` must be added to the listener resources in the worker config.
+Note that a HTTP listener with `client` and `federation` resources must be configured in the `worker_listeners` option in the worker config.

 #### Load balancing